Romanian Health Card – What If You Don’t Have It?

 Sunt asigurat(ă) CASMB**.
 Conform OMS/CNAS nr.
 557/2015 – 246/2015, Anexa 47, pct.
 13, serviciile se pot acorda și fără card, dacă nu îl pot prezenta.
 Vă rog să îmi verificați calitatea de asigurat în SIUI/PIAS după CNP.” (lexmed.ro, SIUI)

-*CAS (Casa de Asigurări de Sănătate) – the County Health Insurance House, responsible for managing the public healthcare system in each county of Romania (e.g., CAS Cluj, CAS Iași, etc.).
+*CAS (Casa de Asigurări de Sănătate) – the County Health Insurance House.
+It is responsible for managing the public healthcare system in each county of Romania (e.g., CAS Cluj, CAS Iași, etc.).

-**CASMB (Casa de Asigurări de Sănătate a Municipiului București) – the Health Insurance House of Bucharest Municipality, which performs the same role as CAS, but specifically for residents of Bucharest.
+**CASMB (Casa de Asigurări de Sănătate a Municipiului București) – the Health Insurance House of Bucharest Municipality.
+It performs the same role as CAS, but specifically for residents of Bucharest.

 To obtain access to Romania’s National Health Insurance system (CNAS) and receive a National Health Card (“Card de Sănătate”), you must qualify as an insured person.
 The most common route is through employment, where the employer withholds and pays the mandatory health contribution (CASS), currently 10% of gross income.
 Once contributions are properly declared, insured status is registered automatically and the health card is issued without a separate fee.